-Tunisia
+Chapter 22.
+Application of the Drought Management Guidelines in Tunisia

-M. El Hedi Louati\, H.J.
-Mellouli\\ and M.L.
-El Echi\\\

-\Direction Générale des Barrages et des Grands Travaux Hydrauliques (DGBGTH), Ministère de l'Agriculture, de l'Environnement et des Ressources Hydrauliques, 30 rue Alain Savary, 1002 Tunis, Tunisia
+M.H.
+Louati, M. Bergaoui, F. Lebdi, M. Methlouthi, L. El Euchi and H.J.
+Mellouli Direction Générale des Barrages et des Grands Travaux Hydrauliques (DGBGTH), Ministère de l'Agriculture et des Ressources Hydrauliques, 30 rue Alain Savary, 1002 Tunis, Tunisia IRESA, Ministère de l'Agriculture et des Ressources Hydrauliques, 30 rue Alain Savary, 1002 Tunis, Tunisia INAT, Ministère de l'Agriculture et des Ressources Hydrauliques, 30 rue Alain Savary, 1002 Tunis, Tunisia CRDA Bizerte, Ministère de l'Agriculture et des Ressources Hydrauliques, Tunisie CRDA Bizerte, Ministère de l'Agriculture et des Ressources Hydrauliques, Tunisie DGEDA, Ministère de l'Agriculture et des Ressources Hydrauliques, 30 rue Alain Savary, 1002 Tunis, Tunisia

-\\Agricultural Water Management, Agricultural Research National Institute of Tunisia (INRAT), Rue Hedi Karray, 2049 Ariana, Tunisia

-\\\Direction Générale des Etudes et du Développement Agricole (DGEDA), Ministère de l'Agriculture de l'Environnement et des Ressources Hydrauliques, 30 rue Alain Savary, 1002 Tunis, Tunisia

-SUMMARY - This chapter summarizes the analysis of the Tunisian organizations and institutions related to drought.
-First, the chapter provides an overview of the rainfall and water resources in Tunisia.
-Second, mapping of the different national organizations and institutions involved in water management and drought mitigation, and also those that are not working on water management but, due to the emergency of drought circumstances and regarding the importance of their contribution, they are associated when the drought is upon them.
-The international organizations working on water resource management in Tunisia and eventually on drought mitigation are also described.
-The chapter analyses the interaction between the different organizations and institutions involved in the process of water management and drought mitigation as well as in the linked data and information collection and processing system.
-The chapter includes a description of the water resource data and information systems, which play an important role in water management and drought mitigation.
+SUMMARY - This Chapter summarizes the analysis of the Tunisian organizations and institutions related to drought.
+First, the Chapter provides an overview of the rainfall and water resources in Tunisia.
+Second, mapping of the different National organizations and institutions involved in water management and drought mitigation, and also those not working on water management but, due the emergency of drought circumstances and regarding the importance of their contribution, they are associated when the drought is upon.
+The International organizations working on water resources management in Tunisia and eventually on drought mitigation are also described.
+The Chapter analyses the interaction between the different organizations and institutions involved in the process of the water management and drought mitigation as well as in the linked data and information collection and processing system.
+The Chapter includes a description of the water resources data and information systems, which have an important role in the water management and drought mitigation.
 The Tunisian water resources and drought policy and the related legislation are described.
-Finally, the drought preparedness and management system in Tunisia and its drought-coping proficiency is outlined.
+Finally, the drought preparedness and management system in Tunisia and its coping with drought proficiency is outlined.

-Key words: Water resources, drought, management.
+Key words: Institutions, legislation, risk analysis, reservoir, Siliana, drought management.